Adonis Gay Holiday

 Sometime during our stay, be sure to take advantage of a gondola ride to a spectacular view high above the town.
 We include a ticket for you to enjoy the Skyline Gondola, which will whisk you smoothly up 450 metres to Bob’s Peak.
 From the top, enjoy breath-taking views that extend almost 360 degrees from Coronet Peak around to the Remarkables and on to Cecil and Walter Peaks on the other side of Lake Wakatipu.

-This evening we celebrate our Kiwi adventure together at our farewell dinner at one of the best restaurants in Queenstown.
+This evening, we celebrate our Kiwi adventure together at our farewell dinner at one of the best restaurants in Queenstown.

 Day 11 - Farewell Queenstown